UWPCE-PythonCert/PythonCertDevel/source/exercises/circle_class.rst

 You will use:

   - properties
-  - a define a bunch of "special methods"
+  - a bunch of "magic methods"
-  - a classmethod
+  - a classmethod (after you've learned about them...)

 General Instructions: